aaronKilpatrick/javascript-projects/README.md

 * IIFE (Counter)

 Just a quick mobile menu to get me on the way.
 This did not take very along at all.
 I have created a couple handfuls of mobile menus, but usely with JQuery so it was nice to try it out with Vanilla Javascript.

+## **S-** Project 013 - Calculator
+**Javascript Used:**
+* Control Structures
+* Destructuring Assignment
+* DOM Manipulation
+* Event Delegation
+* Event Listeners
+* Math Object
+* Objects
+* Switch Statements
+* Template Literals

+This project I more or less copied step by step off [Freshman Tech](https://freshman.tech/calculator/).
+I used this project to practive my *CSS Grid* knowledge as well.
+I am glad I did though.
+Even though this isn't my own work, I picked up a lot of new things along the way.
+Like how *objects* are used in the real world, *destructuring assignments*, and *event delegation* which I know I will use in future projects.